Head Office and Hiratsuka Factory (HQ-Hp)

 Specifically, with the objectives of recharging the water source of the Kaname River and restoring the original landscape of the satoyama, we are conducting conservation activities in collaboration with local groups and university laboratories, including the installation of handmade biotopes, and monitoring changes in the ecosystem.

-Furthermore, since FY 2017, we have installed a dragonfly pond on the Hiratsuka Factory premises as a familiar activity site to observe the connections among dragonflies and other living creatures.In March 2017, the Hiratsuka Factory received the " Association for Business Innovation in Harmony with Nature and Community Certificate® (ABINC certification)" as a biodiversity-conscious plant in recognition of these biodiversity activities and the ongoing CO₂ absorption and fixation amount survey conducted in conjunction with the growth of the Yokohama Forever forest planted around the plant in 2007.
+Furthermore, since FY 2017, we have installed a dragonfly pond on the Hiratsuka Factory premises as a familiar activity site to observe the connections among dragonflies and other living creatures.In March 2017, the Hiratsuka Factory received and updated the " Association for Business Innovation in Harmony with Nature and Community Certificate® (ABINC certification)" as a biodiversity-conscious plant in recognition of these biodiversity activities and the ongoing CO₂ absorption and fixation amount survey conducted in conjunction with the growth of the Yokohama Forever forest planted around the plant in 2007.

 ABINC logo mark